chinabiue/al666ex/docs/Python/index.md

 Don't spend your time doing work a well-trained monkey could do.
 Even if you've never written a line of code, you can make your computer do the grunt work.
 Learn how in Automate the Boring Stuff with Python.

-/// info | **About the Author**
+!!! info "**About the Author**"

     Al Sweigart is a software developer and teaches programming to kids and adults.
 He has written several books for beginners and makes them freely available at InventWithPython.com.
 His personal website is AlSweigart.com.
-///

 ## 进阶